glowbom/mobile-orders/README.md

 ## Glowbom Store

-Mobile Orders can help business owners set up a mobile ordering app powered by Google Sheets.
+Glowbom Store can help you set up a simple store app connected to a Google Sheet.
 No programming skills required.

 [Get Started](https://glowbom.com/store/)